-University is a big step and most students rely on support from their families to help them make a successful transition and reach their educational goals.
+University is a big step and most students rely on support from their families and friends to help them make a successful transition and reach their educational goals.

 This page is designed to give you the information you need to provide the support your student may need as they experience UFV and all we have to offer here.
 We're pleased to welcome you as members of the UFV extended family.

 Come for a visit

 We would be happy to show you around the Abbotsford campus and tell you about all the programs and services available to your student at UFV.
 Book a campus tour today.